pclifford/borderlands2/README.md

 ## Secondly, a note about Pre-Sequel support

 Pre-Sequel support's being worked on, though be doubly-careful with making backups of your savegames if you're trying this on TPS files.
-The Challenges data, in particular, definitely does not work properly with TPS, so I wouldn't recommend trying those options at all.
-Regardless, there's now two commands that can be run, `bl2_save_edit.py` and `bltps_save_edit.py`.
+There's now two commands that can be run, `bl2_save_edit.py` and `bltps_save_edit.py`.

 ## Read and write Borderlands 2 save files